lenmorld/egghead-arcp/README.md

 e.g. implement

 8. Prop Collections with Render Props

+> Sometimes you have common use cases that require common props to be applied to certain elements.
+You can collect these props into an object for users to simply apply to their elements and we'll see how to do that in this lesson.

 We extend the API even further by allowing props (toggler props object) to be spread on whatever element (any button they want to represent the toggle, that fits their ise case)